Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/development/build-py-kconfig.md

 Use `--targets all` to queue every board profile.

-When prompted for ESP-IDF, confirm a detected path or allow the script to download v5.5 automatically.
-Supplying `--idf-path <path>` bypasses the prompt entirely.
+When prompted for ESP-IDF, confirm a detected path or allow the script to download v5.5.
+Use `--idf-path <path>` to skip the prompt.

 ## 2. Select a build target